grommet/grommet-starter-existing-app/README.md

 This theme will propagate to all components under this given `Grommet` instance.
 Keep in mind that this change would not affect most of the text inside this example since Material UI is setting the styles for their typography.
-We intentially left a `p` tag where you can see this change in action.
+We intentially added a `p` tag where you can see this change in action.

 ## Using Box